It’s my parents’ 27th anniversary and our car’s 2nd! Haha! Yes, I had to include that since it’s always going to be a part of their celebration now.

 Anyway, back to this book giveaway.
 Hayfa Megashi sent me a message through tumblr that I won and I couldn’t believe it at first, but when I realized that it’s real but it was too late for me to respond, I snapped out of the trance I was in, sent back a message and now, I have finally chosen 2 books under £10.
 I couldn’t be more excited!!!
 I needed this, so thank you Hayfa and happy birthday!!
 I thank God too for all these little blessings. 🙂

 So, what are the 2 books I requested for?
 Well, I’ll blog about them soon.
 Currently, there seems to be a little problem with Paypal, but I hope this gets approved soon! **Crosses fingers**

 Light to overcome the darkness

-sharing food, places, and life, all ways in the open air
+sharing a pursuit of food, places, and life, all ways in the open air

 Living Life the Good Old Fashioned Way